UPDATED Feb 25th:

-- Be sure to MASK UP! indoors for your safety and all our living things.
+- Be sure to MASK UP!
+Indoors and outdoors for your safety and all our living things.

 Dinosaur Discovery Trail is now open to foot traffic.
-Social distancing is required.
+Social distancing and face coverings are required.
 Fossil huts, playground, building area and dig pits remain closed.
-Dino on the Loose scheduled for Sept.
-26 from 1-1:15pm.
+Dino on the Loose scheduled for February 20, 2021 from 1-1:15pm.

-The Wild Things Museum Store will open daily from noon-5pm.
+The Wild Things Museum Store is open daily from noon-5pm.

 Under the guidelines of the Commonwealth of Virginia that the animal attraction is open daily from 9am-5pm!

 The Main Museum Building, Outdoor Boardwalk Trail (including the Dinosaur Discovery Trail to foot traffic) and Conservation Gardens.
 Also the Abbitt Planetarium for private groups of 9 people or less.

 - Wild & Well – role play area – VIEW new area about Bobcat!

 - Wason Education Center

 - Goodson Living Green House

 - Huts, build zone, playground, dig pits and touchable experiences are closed on the Dinosaur Discovery Trail